opticspy/lightpipes/sphinx-sources/manual.rst

 .. plot:: ./Examples/Commands/Forvard2.py

-make no sense (zero intensity).
-The cross section of the beam (argument of :func:`~LightPipes.RectAperture`) equals to the section of the grid (the first argument of :func:`~LightPipes.Begin`), so we have a model of light propagation in a wave guide but not in a free space.
+make no sense.
+The cross section of the beam
+(argument of :func:`~LightPipes.RectAperture`)
+equals to the section of the grid (the first argument of :func:`~LightPipes.Begin`), so we have a model of light propagation in a wave guide but not in a free space.
 One has to put: